 The internet has helped create a number of website revenue models and investment opportunities for buyers.
 We have outlined seven of the main models we see, but many can fall into more than one category or be ambiguous with numerous definitions used by different people.
 Hopefully though the above should help in make it easier for you to decide what is most suitable for you.
 Remember, the key to acquiring the right business (both on and offline) is knowing your strengths and limitations, leveraging your experience and putting these together into a growth plan for your business.

-If you would like to know more about potential the options available and current opportunities, please feel free to get in touch with FE directly and one of our brokerage team would be happy to help.
+If you would like to learn more about our active listings and current opportunities, please feel free to get in touch with FE directly and one of our brokerage team would be happy to help.